circleci/circleci-docs/jekyll/_cci2/faq.md

 ## Why Migrate from CircleCI 1.0 to 2.0?

-- No more queued jobs!
-CircleCI 2.0 includes a significant rewrite to resource utilization that eliminates waiting for the last Job to use available containers by breaking Jobs into Steps.
+- CircleCI 2.0 includes a significant rewrite of container utilization to run more jobs faster and to prevent available containers from sitting idle.
 - In 2.0, Jobs are broken into Steps.
 You compose these Steps within a Job at your discretion, giving you greater flexibility to run your build the way you want.
 - 2.0 Jobs support almost all public Docker images.
 You can also create a custom image and run jobs on it or compose multiple images together (like MySQL 5.7 + Redis 3.2) and run jobs on them as if they were a single image.
 - If your job uses Docker, CircleCI runs your job on a dedicated VM so you can access all of Docker’s features.